Xi, Putin Look To Challenge World Order At Regional Summit - UrduPoint

 In their talks, Indian Prime Minister Narendra Modi told Putin: "Excellency, I know today's time is not a time for war."
 Putin told Modi he knew of India's "concerns" about the conflict, echoing language he had used with Xi the day before.

-"We will do our best to end this as soon as possible," Putin said, while accusing Kyiv of rejecting negotiations and wanting to achieve its goals "on the battlefield".
+"We will do our best to end this as soon as possible," Putin said, while accusing Kyiv of rejecting negotiations.

+"I think what you're hearing from China, from India, is reflective of concerns around the world about the effects of Russia's aggression on Ukraine," US Secretary of State Antony Blinken said in Washington.

+"I think it increases the pressure on Russia to end the aggression."
+But Putin later said Russia was in no rush to finish the military action.

 The group is far from fully united.
 The leaders of the Kyrgyzstan and Tajikistan were forced to meet at the summit to order their forces to withdraw after deadly clashes along their disputed border raised fears of all-out conflict.